taskbase/tb-grid/README.md

 </div>
 ```

-No `tb-grid-gap-<px>` value means no gaps / gutters, since that's the only default that is not arbitrary and it's really easy to add a gap.
+No `tb-grid-gap-<px>` value means no gaps / gutters, since that's the only default that is not arbitrary, and it's really easy to add a gap.
 Supported up to `50px`.
 We currently only support symmetrical gaps for simplicity, but you can easily add your own css to change that, for example: `.tb-grid.custom-gap-y-10 {row-gap: 5px;}`

 ## ✋ What limitations does `tb-grid` have?